5of12/Cacophony-Playground/README.md

 ## Setup

-This Unity Project has a dependency on the cacophony GestureSystem as a submodule.
+This Unity Project has a dependency on the [Cacophony Gesture System](https://github.com/5of12/cacophony) as a submodule.
 Once cloned, go to the command line and set up submodules via:

 `git submodule update --init --recursive`